som-nlp/legendary-pokemon-prediction/README.md

 # legendary-pokemon-prediction
-This is a fun project where I predict whether the a pokemon is Legendary or not.
+This is a fun project where I predict whether a Pokemon is Legendary.
 Have Fun!!😉

+If you're interested in:-
+- Machine Learning
+- Python
+- Deep Learning
+- NLP

 Follow me on LinkedIn:-
 https://www.linkedin.com/in/parthaland/